 Are The Shows We Watch To Blame?

-And even though I thought the overall message of the show was positive for women.
-I still saw all of their struggles being single as something I wanted no part of.
+And even though I thought the overall message of the show was positive for women, I still saw all of their struggles being single as something I didn’t want.
 My goal was to be married by 30 and never become one of my beloved characters on this show.